nichol7s/timelines-site/airarticles.md

 1.1.1.6.14.
-2007 - Xie - How far droplets can move in indoor environments--revisiting the Wells evaporation-falling curve.
+2007 - Xie and Seto - How far droplets can move in indoor environments--revisiting the Wells evaporation-falling curve.
 X Xie, Y Li, AT Chwang, PL Ho, WH Seto
 Indoor air, 2007 - europepmc.org
 https://pubmed.ncbi.nlm.nih.gov/17542834/
 Seto: Department of Microbiology, Queen Mary Hospital, Hong Kong, China

+- mis-quotes Wells (1934) as saying droplets fall to ground 2m away

+"In his now classical study of airborne transmission, Wells (1934) studied the evaporation of falling droplets using a simple calculation method and obtained a classical curve that revealed the relationship between droplet size, evaporation, and falling rate [see Figure 1, reproduced from Wells (1934)].
+From this curve, Wells was able to first identify the difference between disease transmission via large droplets and by airborne routes.
+This curve is referred to as the Wells evaporation–falling curve of droplets in this article.
+Wells found that under normal air conditions, droplets smaller than 100 μm in diameter would totally dry out before falling to the ground 2 m away, i.e., the average human height.
+This finding allowed the establishment of the theory of droplets and droplet nuclei transmission depending on the size of the infected droplet.
+According to Wells (1934), droplet infection is transmitted by droplets larger than 100 μm in diameter, which rapidly settle out of the air by gravity, with the infective range being within a short distance of the source.
+Airborne infection applies to dried‐out infectious droplet nuclei derived directly from droplets less than 100 μm, which remain suspended in the air for a long time and could be carried over long distances by the air current.
+The Wells evaporation–falling curve of droplets is very important in understanding airborne transmission and transmission by large droplets.
+Wells’ study also demonstrated that ‘droplets’ could transform into ‘droplet nuclei’ by evaporation.
+The concepts of large droplet transmission and airborne transmission have been extended and investigated over the last 70 years (Fennelly et al., 2004; O'Grady and Riley, 1963; Riley, 1974; Riley and O'Grady, 1961; Riley et al., 1962; Wells, 1955; Yassi and Bryce, 2004).
+However, the Wells evaporation–falling curve of droplets has probably been overlooked in the literature."

 UNLABELLED: A large number of infectious diseases are believed to be transmitted between people via large droplets and by airborne routes.
 An understanding of evaporation and dispersion of droplets and droplet nuclei is not only significant for developing effective … Cited by 291 Related articles All 8 versions
-[HTML] sciencedirect.com

 other